ManojChandran/go-operator/README.md

 2. Watch for changes to Custom Resources (CRs)
 3. Enqueue events (create/update/delete)
 4. Process the queue:
-   a.
-Fetch the object from the API
+   * Fetch the object from the API
-   b.
-Compare current state with the desired state
+   * Compare current state with the desired state
-   c.
-Take corrective action (reconcile)
+   * Take corrective action (reconcile)
 5. Repeat
 We can understand controller by reffering to the code given by Kubernetes team [Sample Controller](https://github.com/kubernetes/sample-controller).